Part 8·8.3·16 min read

 Minimum sample size: n ≥ 3 per group is an absolute minimum; n ≥ 5–6 is strongly recommended.
 With n=2, the only statistical option is treating samples as technical replicates — which is rarely justified.

-Surpassing the low-count filter manually: DESeq2's independent filtering is automatic, but manually filtering before analysis (e.g., keeping only genes with CPM > 1 in at least 3 samples) ensures you analyze genes with evidence of expression in at least some samples.
+Surpassing the low-count filter manually: DESeq2's independent filtering is automatic, but manually filtering before analysis (e.g., keeping only with CPM > 1 in at least 3 samples) ensures you analyze with evidence of expression in at least some samples.